petterfreak/yeapp_documentation/README.md

 #### $rootScope.setDesktopLayout()

 This function provides the desktop (application) layout for the app.
-More information can be found about this: HERE
+More information can be found about this: <a href="#layouts-desktopfixed-layout">HERE</a>

 #### $rootScope.changeLanguage()